spine-tools/Spine-Toolbox/README.md

 ##### Linux

-[Miniconda](https://conda.io/miniconda.html) actually provides the three required utilities out of the box.
+[Miniconda](https://conda.io/miniconda.html) provides the three required utilities out of the box.
 After bash installation they can be called from the command line by running `designer`, `pyside2-uic`, and `pyside2-rcc`.

 #### Installing PySide2 by building sources (Python 2 & 3)